omar-re-18/8-puzzle-search-algorithms/README.md

-﻿# 8-Puzzle AI Project
+﻿# 🧩 8-Puzzle AI Project

-## 📌 Description
+## 📌 Overview

-This project solves the classic **8-Puzzle problem** using different search algorithms.
+This project addresses the classic 8-Puzzle problem, a well-known problem in Artificial Intelligence, by applying and comparing multiple search algorithms.

-The main goal is to compare the performance of **uninformed** and **informed** search strategies based on execution time and number of expanded nodes.
+The main objective is to analyze and compare uninformed and informed search strategies based on:

----
+- Execution time
+- Number of expanded nodes
+- Solution optimality
+- Path cost

+The project is implemented in Python as part of an AI academic course.

-## 🧠 Algorithms Implemented
+## 🧠 Implemented Search Algorithms

-The following search algorithms are implemented and evaluated:
+The following algorithms are implemented and evaluated:

+### 🔹 Uninformed Search

-- Breadth-First Search (BFS)
+1- Breadth-First Search (BFS)
-- Depth-First Search (DFS)
+2- Depth-First Search (DFS)
-- Uniform-Cost Search (UCS)
+3- Uniform-Cost Search (UCS)
-- Iterative Deepening Search (IDS)
+4- Iterative Deepening Search (IDS)

+### 🔹 Informed / Heuristic Search

-- A* Search
+1- A* Search (A*)
-- Hill Climbing
+2- Hill Climbing

----
+## 🧩 Problem Description

+The 8-Puzzle consists of a 3×3 grid containing numbers from 1 to 8 and one empty tile.
+The goal is to reach a predefined goal state by sliding tiles into the empty position using the minimum number of moves (when applicable).

 ## 📂 Project Structure